agda/agda/doc/user-manual/tools/generating-latex.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes you might want to include a bit of code without making the
 whole document a literate Agda file.
-Here is one way in which this can
+There are two ways in which this
+can be accomplished.

-be accomplished.
-(Perhaps this technique was invented by Anton
+(The following technique was probably invented by Anton
 Setzer.)
 Put the code in a separate file, and use ``\newcommand`` to
 give a name to each piece of code that should be typeset:

 .. code-block:: latex